What are your family’s traditions at holiday time?

 - Is there an order to how you decorate?
 Does a particular decoration go up first or last?

 - Do you get a live tree as part of your tradition?
-Did your older relatives have different traditions for the tree?
+Did your older family members have different traditions for the tree?

 - Which decorations are homemade?
 Do you remember when and how they were made?